 Feelings of nervousness, fainting, drowsiness, fatigue, dizziness, stomach pain, increased severity of RLS symptoms, swelling of the legs, feet, and/or hands.

 Confusion, hallucinations, feeling weak or dizzy – especially when standing.

 Changes in liver function, feeling drowsy or tired during the day, falling asleep suddenly, sometimes without feeling tired beforehand.

-Allergic reaction, symptoms of which may include redness, rash, itching, wheezing, difficulty breathing, coughing, inflammation of the mouth, lips, throat and tongue, hives, other psychotic conditions associated with hallucinations, such as extreme confusion, delusions or paranoia, aggression, drug dependence, called dopamine dysregulation syndrome, mental health conditions such as as depression, anxiety, listlessness, low energy, sweating, and withdrawal symptoms after stopping treatment.
+Allergic reaction, symptoms of which may include redness, rash, itching, wheezing, difficulty breathing, coughing, inflammation of the mouth, lips, throat, and tongue, hives, other psychotic conditions associated with hallucinations, such as extreme confusion, delusions, or paranoia, aggression, drug dependence, called dopamine dysregulation syndrome, mental health conditions such as depression, anxiety, listlessness, low energy, sweating, and withdrawal symptoms after stopping treatment.

 It is very important that you tell your doctor if you notice any of the serious side effects listed above.

 You should tell your prescriber about any medicine you have taken, or are currently taking so that they can assess whether Adartrel is right for you.
 When certain drugs interact, they can interfere with the effectiveness of other treatments or cause certain side effects.

 In particular, Adartrel may interact with the following substances: fluvoxamine, an antidepressant, any medication for mental health problems, a hormone replacement medication, the antibiotics ciprofloxacin and enoxacin, any medication that blocks dopamine in the brain, antagonists of vitamin K and warfarin.